 Then it was on to the barre: Nicole led us through no-fuss thigh and seat work with all your favorites: leg raises, parallel squats with pulses, and waterski.
 We continued the fun when we grabbed a band and secured it above our knees.
 We worked our outer thighs, inner thighs and butt as we tried to break that slippery sucker.
 Even though we didn’t come close to breaking the band, our outer thighs and glutes were seriously feeling it.
 We were screaming for a break only half-way through.

 We then came off the barre to perform abs.
 We faced the barre, wrapped a band around it for support, and placed our backs on the ground for a sequence of crunches, side crunches and curls.
 We enjoyed the series, but just wished it was a little more challenging.
 We’re really into crop tops right now.

 Ahhhh stretch.
 Nicole turned the lights low and guided us through a very relaxing stretch, focusing on our hamstrings, IT bands and thighs.
 Although we left Studio Barre with wobbly legs, we felt refreshed and ready to take on our Friday night.

 Nicole.
 Love her.
 Not only does she have a great personality that sparkles throughout class, but she leads a challenging barre workout.
 She floated around the class, providing hands-on modifications and adjustments when necessary.
-She also playfully chatted throughout class, giving us a much-needed distraction from the torture we were putting our legs through.
+She also playfully chatted throughout class, giving us much-needed distraction from the torture we were putting our legs through.
 She has a bubbly, light-hearted personality that we really enjoyed.

 321 W Washington St, San Diego, CA 92103 Hillcrest Barre $$